The ‘Needs to Know’

 To find the entrance pass through the lych-gate below & turn left into Church Lane…

-11. The old wooden door leading into the church is very old & very heavy.
+11. The wooden door leading into the church is very old & very heavy.
 Given its age it’s incredible

-The building of this church began before 1200 taking using the foundations of an earlier Saxon church.
+The building of this church began before 1200 using the foundations of an earlier Saxon church.
 There’s a great leaflet in the church which explains the history & showing the earliest records going back to 1193

 …where we turn right…waiting for the traffic lights of course…